LACMIP/emu/docs/_documentation/projects.md

 {% include figure image_path="/assets/images/projects_statistics.png" alt="screenshot of the Statistics tab in the Projects module" caption="Screenshot of the *Statistics* tab in the Projects module." %}

-To fill out the _Project Statistics_ table, it is **highly recommended** that one [**dittos**](http://help.emu.axiell.com/latest/en/Topics/Common/The%20Ditto%20utility.htm?Highlight=ditto) this information from an existing record of the **same Sub-Type**, e.g. "Tour (Carson)", to ensure consistent data entry.
+**Highly Recommended:** The easiest way to complete the _Project Statistics_ table is to [**ditto**](http://help.emu.axiell.com/latest/en/Topics/Common/The%20Ditto%20utility.htm?Highlight=ditto) this information from an existing record of the **same Sub-Type** to ensure consistent data entry!
 {: .notice--warning}

 Type of Statistic table
-: A table to document basic statistics regarding the event or request.
-Please take care to complete this information consistently with other records of the same project sub-type.
+: A table to document basic statistics regarding an outreach event or research request.
+Not every type of statistic is required for every Projects record. _Please take care to complete this information consistently with other records of the same project sub-type._
-    - DURATION (hrs): For outreach events, enter, to the nearest hour, the amount of time spent fullfilling this request/event in _Value_.
     - ATTENDANCE: For outreach events, enter the number of attendees in _Value_.
 In _Comments_, enter names of the primarily individuals involved, e.g. "Kevin Kelley, Patrick Hsieh, SCPS members" or "Nicole Roberts, BIO125 students".
 For research requests, only enter the names of the individual(s) who made the request in _Comments_.
-    - REVENUE ($): If an event or request results in revenue for the department, add this number in the _Value_ column with a _Comment_ indicating where the funds were distributed.
+    - AFFILIATION: For all events and requests, record the affiliation of whomever made the request in the _Comments_ field, e.g. "USGS, NHMLA (Malacology)".
+    - CONTACT: For loans, record contact information in the _Comments_ field.
+    - DURATION (hrs): For outreach events, enter, to the nearest hour, the amount of time spent fullfilling this request/event in _Value_.
     - FACILITIES: If a visit results in use of specific equipment or facilties, list this in _Comments_.
-    - AFFILIATION: Enter the affiliation for whomever made the research or outreach request, including internal affiliations, e.g. "NHMLA (Creative Services)", in _Comments_.
+    - LOCALITIES: Record locality numbers created for field trips, new accessions, and other specific requests to mint new locality numbers, or locality numbers used for specific record searches.
+    - REGISTRAR: Record any relevant registrar numbers here, including accession ("A.#", "F.A.#", etc.) and loan numbers ("L.#").
+    - REVENUE ($): If an event or request results in revenue for the department, add the amount in the _Value_ column with a _Comment_ indicating where the account to which the funds were allocated.

 ## Multimedia tab

 {% include figure image_path="/assets/images/projects_multimedia.png" alt="screenshot of the Multimedia tab in the Projects module" caption="Screenshot of the *Multimedia* tab in the Projects module." %}

-Attach any media created for this request to the Multimedia tab.
+Attach relevant multimedia to the Multimedia tab, e.g. results of destructive analyses, license agreements, internal movement reciepts, etc. If many files need to be attached, compress them into a ZIP file prior to importing into EMu.
+Uncompressed versions of the files should also be archived in Extensis Portfolio.
+When desirable, specimen images should be attached to the appropriate Catalogue records instead of the Projects record.